parpy-lib/parpy-lib.github.io/docs/reference/buffer.md

 Allocates a buffer in a similar vein to the `empty_like` function and sets all memory to zero.

+#### from_array(t, backend) -> Buffer

+Converts the provided array `t` to a Buffer of the selected backend using the [array interface protocol](https://numpy.org/doc/stable/reference/arrays.interface.html) or the [CUDA array interface](https://numba.readthedocs.io/en/stable/cuda/cuda_array_interface.html).
+If `backend` is set to `None`, the Buffer is constructed only to guide code generation and its pointer should not be used.

 ## Classes

 ### Buffer